Maxime Vuillaume: Biography

 Vuillaume was born in Saclas, in Seine-et-Oise (now in Essonne), son of Claude Joseph Vuillaume and his wife Augustine (née Grégoire).
 He studied at the Collège Sainte-Barbe and the École des Mines.
 In his youth in Paris he frequented revolutionary circles.

-In 1871 Vuillaume with Eugène Vermersch and Alphonse Humbert re-founded the newspaper Le Père Duchêne, which took its name from the journal of Jacques-René Hébert at the time of the French Revolution.
+In 1871 Vuillaume with Eugène Vermersch and Alphonse Humbert re-founded the newspaper Le Fils du Père Duchêne, which took its name from the journal of Jacques-René Hébert at the time of the French Revolution.

 After the Bloody Week (la Semaine sanglante) in May 1871 which brought the Paris Commune to its end, he fled to Switzerland, with Eugène Protot and other communards, passing through the Jura.
 In 1872 he was engaged as the secretary of the entrepreneur Louis Favre, based in Altdorf in Uri.
 From that position during the active phase of the excavation and construction of the Saint-Gotthard tunnel he was able to observe and write about the work at close hand.
 By his numerous articles published in La Nature (a science review) under the pseudonym Maxime Hélène, he made generally known the progress of the works on the tunnel and the person of Louis Favre.
 He also published articles on explosives, which was his speciality.

 In 1878, Louis Favre entrusted to him, for the requirements of the digging of the tunnel, the management of the dynamite factory set up at Varallo Pombia in Piedmont.
 In 1882, he became director of a new dynamite factory in Liguria.
 He then became director of the Société continentale des Glycérines et Dynamites, which was founded in Lyon in 1882.

 He later (1887) returned to Paris, where as a journalist he wrote for various reviews including L'Aurore.
 He was syndic of the Association des journalistes républicains.

 Vuillaume was one of the survivors of the Commune, like Victorine Brocher and Gustave Lefrançais, to bear witness to it in later years.
 He wrote Mes Cahiers Rouges, memoirs in 10 parts, published between 1908, with a preface by Lucien Descaves, and 1908.
 These memoirs are highly regarded, and Vuillaume has been described as "the best memoirist of the second half of the 19th century".

 In his old age, after the death of his wife, he lived at the Fondation Galignani, an old people's home and hospice in Neuilly-sur-Seine, where he died on 25 November 1925.